 Internet Democracy Project, CDT, IFLA and Access, Civil Society

-[Confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of expression and privacy . ]
+Confidence, trust and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
+We should all collectively strive not only to make the use of ICTs more secure for everyone, especially the vulnerable, but also endeavor to build an information society that enables equitable access to, and trust and confidence in ICTs, by ensuring respect for universal human rights [in particular the right to privacy[Enshrined in Article 19], enshrined in the Universal Declaration of Human Rights, the International Covenant for Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights.

-of the ICCPR and other international documents and other important human rights like right to education …]

 Brazil, Government: [Confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of expression and privacy . ]
+We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that enables equitable access and ensures protection for universally accepted fundamental human rights.

 [Enshrined in Article 19 of the ICCPR and other international documents and other important human rights like right to education …]